coderjojo/coderjojo/README.md

   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>
   <samp>
-    I'm Vedant currently a Third Year CSE student at <a href="http://www.viit.ac.in/">@VIIT :school: </a> and aspiring software developer :computer:.
+    I'm Vedant currently a Third Year CSE student at <a href="http://www.viit.ac.in/">@VIIT :school: </a> and aspiring software developer:computer:.
 Intrested in working on backend, API's, Databases and currently learning about Distributed Ledger Technology.
 Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
   </samp>
 </p>